garylirocks/quickrefs/datadog.markdown

 - **Trace**: tracks the time spent by an application processing a request and the status of this request.
 Each trace consists of one or more spans.
 - **Span**: represents a logical unit of work in a distributed system for a given time period.
 Multiple spans construct a trace.
+  - **Trace root span**: The entry point of the entire trace, the service that generates this first span also creates the Trace ID

 ### Instrumentation